notification-system/docs/backend-initial-spec.md

 * DateTime source of truth?
 If new event has older timestamp, then should it auto escalate or the timestamp assumed to be new relative to the notification system?
   * Initial thought: If the timestamp is older than current time, then assume the timestamp is correct and maybe there was a delay in receiving the notification.
 If the gap is large, then log it as warning.
   * If the timestamp is newer than current time, then assume the timestamp is incorrect.
 Process it as brand new notification but log an error.
 Maybe even a specific notification category for this error.

+## Other Info
+* None of the services communicate with each other directly (Call Rest API on another service)
+  * Avoided all designs that required that since it complicates the system